-If you’re thinking about selling your house then you are probably trying to figure out what your selling price might be.
+If you’re thinking about selling your house in Connecticut then you are probably trying to figure out what your selling price might be.
 Part of that process is getting an appraisal (or valuation) on your home.
 So, if you’re wondering, “Can appraisals affect the selling price on a house in Connecticut?” well I hate to spoil the ending, but the answer is absolutely.
 THe higher the appraisal, the more you can sell your house for and the faster it can potentially sell.
 So it really pays to find ways to get your house appraised higher.
 Keep reading…

 When selling your house, you’ll be juggling a lot of numbers!